 About 50 poems and artworks are selected as State winners each year.
-All entries are also sent on to the national contest for judging.
+All entries are also sent to the national contest.

-We also award a special Dragonfly Award in art each year to a student in honor of Petey Giroux, the first state coordinator for River of Words.
+We also award a special Dragonfly Award in art each year to a student in honor of Petey Giroux, the first statecoordinator for River of Words.

-Winners will be announced in April of each year, and they, their families, and teachers are honored in an awards ceremony.
+Winners will be announced in April of each year, and they, their families and teachers are honored in a May ceremony.

-Georgia River of Words reserves the right to not select awards if no entry merits such designation.
+\Georgia River of Words reserves the right not to award a Dragonfly Award if no entry merits such designation.

-Questions?
-Email projectwet@dnr.ga.gov
+For questions, email monica.kilpatrick@dnr.ga.gov.

-Georgia River of Words[®] 2024 Facilitator Form
+Georgia River of Words® 2023 Facilitator Form

-This form must accompany mail-in GROUP entry packages with student forms attached to each entry To submit entries electronically, please use the Online Entry Form, available at ProjectWET.Georgia.gov.
+This form must accompany mail-in GROUP\ entry packages with student forms attached to each entry To submit entries electronically, please use the Online Entry Form, available at ProjectWET.Georgia.gov.

-Facilitator-led ROW activities in school classrooms, scout troops, after-school programs, nature centers, museums, libraries, or any other groups that produce a set of entries for the River of Words contest.
+\Facilitator-led ROW activities in school classrooms, scout troops, after-school programs, nature centers, museums, libraries, or any other groups that produce a set of entries for the River of Words contest.

-CONTEST DEADLINE-entry packages must be postmarked by February 1st
+CONTEST DEADLINE- entry packages must be postmarked by February 1st